kotori-y/Scopy/docs/_build/html/_sources/application.rst.txt

 	mols = [pretreat.StandardMol(mol) for mol in mols]

 	#=========================================================================
-	# Instantiate, and 20 processers has been used.
+	# The instantiate step and the use of 20 processers.
 	#=========================================================================
 	props = PC_properties(mols, n_jobs=20)
 	rules = PC_rules(mols, n_jobs=20, detail=True)